Daniel908009/Multiplayer-Shooter-Game/README.md

 I wanted to gain better experience with multiplayer online games, particularly with anti-cheat aspects.
 Basically, I wanted to learn how to run most of the game logic on the server side while making the client just a terminal that can’t influence the game loop in a cheaty way.

 ## How to play
-❗ Important: First read the **Current state of the game** section of this readme
+!Important: First read the **Current state of the game** section of this readme

 ### Game controls
 - **W, A, S, D** for movement